-The color generally stands for warm, cheerful, and optimistic.
+The color generally stands for warm, cheerful and optimistic.
 Yellow is a primary color.
-It can be mixed with red and blue to create a variety of secondary colors.
+Mixable with red and blue for various secondary tones.

 Digital Yellow #FFFF00, Yellow Orange #F2AF13, Cadmium Yellow #EE9626, Butter #F5E8AA, Bright Yellow #FFFF33, Yellow Daisy #EBCE38, Dark Yellow #FFCC00, Golden Yellow #FFDF00, Canary Yellow #FFED5F, Highlighter Yellow #FBF719, Honey #EBA937, Indian Yellow #E3A857, Electric Yellow #FFFF33, Light Yellow #F7F1AF, Chartreuse Yellow #DFFF00, Pear #CCCC33